 The Company reviews goodwill for impairment on an annual basis or whenever events or changes in circumstances indicate the carrying value of an asset may not be recoverable.
 The Company first assesses qualitative factors to determine whether it is more-likely-than-not that the fair value of the reporting unit is less than the carrying amount as a basis for determining whether it is necessary to perform the two-step impairment test.
 If the qualitative assessment warrants further analysis, the Company compares the fair value of the reporting unit to its carrying value.
 The fair value of the reporting unit is determined using the market approach.
 If the fair value of the reporting unit exceeds the carrying value of net assets of the reporting unit, goodwill is not impaired, and the Company is not required to perform further testing.
 If the carrying value of the reporting unit's goodwill exceeds its implied fair value, then the Company must record an impairment charge equal to the difference.
 The Company has determined that it has a single reporting unit for purposes of performing its goodwill impairment test.
-As the Company used the market approach to assess impairment in the second step of the analysis, the price of its common stock is an important component of the fair value calculation.
-If the Company's stock price continues to experience significant price and volume fluctuations, this will impairment test in September 2012, and concluded no factors indicated impairment in future periods.
-The Company performed step one of the annual impairment test in September 2012, and concluded no factors indicated impairment of goodwill.
-As of December 31, 2012, the Company had not identified any factors to indicate there was an impairment of our goodwill and determined that no additional impairment analysis was required.
+As the Company uses the market approach to assess impairment in the second step of the analysis, the price of its common stock is an important component of the fair value calculation.
+If the Company's stock price continues to experience significant price and volume fluctuations, this will impact the fair value of the reporting unit, which can lead to potential impairment in future periods.
+The Company performed step one of the annual impairment test in September 2013, and concluded no factors indicated impairment of goodwill.
+As of December 31, 2013, the Company had not identified any factors to indicate there was an impairment of its goodwill and determined that no additional impairment analysis was required.